Console Light Web Monitoring Panel#

 State

-Shard state: cold (metadata loading) or hot (metadata loaded)
+Shard state: cold (metadata being loaded into memory) or hot (metadata loaded)

 Max size